Littlebrook Power Station: Littlebrook A

 The first power station on the site was the coal-fired Littlebrook A Power Station, built by the County of London Electric Lighting Co. in the early 1930s.
-It was opened in 1939.
+It commenced generation in 1939 with the first 30MW unit a second unit of 30MW and a third of 60 MW was completed in 1940.
 Coal was initially brought to the station by rail, until a riverside pier was completed.
 The station was later converted to burn supplementary oil over coal, and remained in use until it closed in 1973, by which time its thermal efficiency was just 16.15 per cent.
-The station had six coal-fired boilers, three Babcock & Wilcox chain grate and three International Combustion pulverised fuel boilers.
+The station had six coal-fired boilers, three Babcock & Wilcox chain grate and three International Combustion pulverised fuel boilers each of 256,000 lb/hr rating.
 The steam raised in the boilers was fed to three steam receivers which in turn supplied three steam turbine generators.
-The boilers had an output capacity of 1,530,000 lb/hr (193 kg/s) of steam.
 Steam was delivered to the turbines at 600 psi (41.4 bar) and 427 °C. Two of the turbines were supplied by CA Parsons at 30 MW each driving a directly coupled air cooled alternator running at 3,000 rpm.
-The third turbine was supplied by BTH running at 1,500 rpm driving a 4-pole air cooled alternator.
+The third turbine a 60 MW set was supplied by BTH running at 1,500 rpm driving a 4-pole air cooled alternator.
 In its last years the 1,500 rpm 4-pole alternator was decoupled from its turbine and used as a synchronous compensator thereby providing voltage regulation to its local grid.

 Electricity output from Littlebrook A power station was as follows.

-Littlebrook A annual electricity output GWh.